MATHEWSPJOY/PowerBi/Growth Analysis Report.md

 ## Key Measures

-The following four measures from the key measures table were identified as crucial for presenting the company's growth story:
+The following four KPIs from the key measures table were identified as crucial for presenting the company's growth story:

 - **Revenue**
 - **Revenue YoY%**